meshery/meshery.io/collections/_posts/2023-12-08-graphql-and-rest-apis.md

 ## The Synergy of REST and GraphQL in Meshery

 The decision to incorporate both REST and GraphQL APIs in Meshery is a strategic move that maximizes the benefits of both paradigms.
 Developers can choose the approach that best suits their requirements, taking advantage of the simplicity of REST or the flexibility of GraphQL.

+### Authn and Authz

+Irrespective of whether you use the REST or GraphQL API, Meshery requires authentication and authorization for all API requests.
+Requests to any of the API endpoints must be authenticated and include a valid JWT access token in the HTTP headers.
+Type of authentication is determined by the selected [Provider](https://docs.meshery.io/extensibility/providers).
+Use of the Local Provider, "None", puts Meshery into single-user mode and does not require authentication.

 #### Compatibility and Integration